launchdarkly/LaunchDarkly-Docs/apidocs/overview.md

 Access-Control-Max-Age: 300
 ```

 You can make authenticated CORS calls just as you would make same-origin calls, using either [token or session-based authentication](doc:authentication).
 If you’re using session auth, you should set the `withCredentials` property for your `xhr` request to `true`.
-Remember-- you should never expose your access tokens to untrusted users.
+You should never expose your access tokens to untrusted users.

 # Rate limiting